 2. Wash Your Face

-Wash your face with cool water and a gentle face wash that will not strip your skin of its natural oils or disrupt the microbiome of your skin.
+Wash your face with cool water and a gentle face wash that will not strip your skin of its natural oils or disrupt the microbiomei XMicroorganisms that exist in any particular environment, including in parts of the human body. of your skin.
 Always use a facial cleanser developed for your specific skin type.

 3. Use A Toner